Matthes-Baer/nvim_config/README.md

 - Open a terminal at the bottom: `:belowright split | terminal`
 - Copy the full path to the clipboard: `:let @+=expand('%:p')`
-- Resize a window (8 lines as example): `:resize 8`
-- Resize a window vertically: `:vertical resize 30`
 - Replace anything in selected area: `s/replace/replace_with`
 - Add text via command line (for multi-select): `normal a` or `normal i`
 - With cursor on an opening or closing bracket, jump to the respective opening or closing bracket: `SHIFT + 5`